 Business Rates - As part of the current Business Rates Retention system, authorities are currently able to retain a 50% proportion of any growth in Business Rates over and above a centrally established baseline.
-This is being reviewed by Government but aligned to the Fair Funding Review (see above) it has also been delayed.
-Therefore, no financial assumptions based on the new system have been included with the Council's financial plans at this stage.
+The Retention system is being reviewed by Government along with the Fair Funding Review but has been subject to various delays.
+Therefore, no financial assumptions of a new system have been included with the Council's financial plans thus far.

 Council Tax - The Council has the capacity to vary Council Tax levels, but any increase above a threshold set by Government is subject to a local referendum.
-In 2021-22, the threshold was 2% or £5.00 on a band D bill (which ever was highest).
-The Council set a tax increase of £5.
+In 2022-23, the threshold was 3% the Council set a tax increase of 2.99%.

-New Homes Bonus - this is a financial reward scheme awarded to Authorities who demonstrate an increase in housing provision on an annual basis.
-In February 2021, the Government announced a consultation a variety of options for reforming the New Homes Bonus, beginning in 2022/23.
-The outcome of the consultation is not yet known.
-The Council will receive £122,000 in 2021/22 (the figure is lower than anticipated as Covid detrimentally impacted on housing growth).
-The current MTFP assumes that the Council will receive funding at a base level of £150,000 per annum but acknowledges the risk this represents.
+New Homes Bonus - This is a financial reward scheme awarded to Authorities who demonstrate an increase in housing provision on an annual basis.
+The Council will receive £255,050 in 2022/23.
+Going forwards the Medium Term Financial Plan (MTFP) assumes that the Council will receive funding at a reducing level of £100,000 in 2023/24 and £75,000 per annum in the following years pending the outcome of the current consultation.